maly/bas80/README.md

 ### PUSH var[,var...]
 ### POP var[,var...]

 This is an attempt to bring a FUNCTION concept into BASIC.
-Write function as a regular subroutine (like one for the GOSUB) and begin it with TAKE command.
+Yopu can write function as a regular subroutine (like one for the GOSUB) and begin it with TAKE command.

 TAKE takes one or two integers from calling environment and store them into given variables.
 FN() acts like a GOSUB - the first argument is a label (line number or string), the second argument (and the third, if given) acts like a parameters.
 They are passed to the subroutine.
 Subroutine can take them with the TAKE command.